unisonweb/unison/docs/branchless.md

 * [x] Split Edits out of `Branch0`
 * [x] Delete `oldNamespace`, and instead add deprecated names
+* [x] `getCausal` and `putCausal` no longer write their tails, only the hashes of their tails.
+  * Individual nodes in a causal chain will be written to separate files, or to some other map-like structure, indexed by `Hash`, not all together into one .ubf chain like before.
+  * We can write the hashes before the value if we want to optimize for reading that.
+* [ ] `putBranch` / `getBranch`
 * [ ] Parsing takes a `Names`, a map from `Name`(fully-qualified name) to `Referent`/`Reference`.
 We should switch these from `Map` to `Name -> Optional xxx`, or even `Name -> m (Optional xxx)`
 * [ ] `Context.synthesizeClosed` takes a `TypeLookup`, which includes a map from `Reference` to `Type`, `DataDecl`, `EffectDecl`.
 Shall we plan to include the full codebase here, or load them on demand?
 Maybe it doesn't matter yet.
   * `parseAndSynthesizeFile` takes  a `Set Reference -> m (TypeLookup v Ann)`, maybe that's a good model.